Tech Summary: Read from June 22, 2018, to June 29, 2018.

 Miller broke my heart in a thousand pieces with a 10 year old master piece of queer literature… She literally takes you from the sweetest dreams to the salties nightmare of heartache, and finishes you with the bitter-sweet conclusion that there is love after live – Inkish Kingdows

 Hello, my book royalist!
-If you stick around, you know that there were three reasons why I read this book:
+If you stick around, you know that there were two reasons why I read this book:

 - A friend said that I would love this book!

 - It was Price Month!
-Who wouldn’t I read this based on the month and the tactics?
+Why wouldn’t I read this based on the month and the tactics?

-I must confess that the 10 years that Miller took to write this book… was totally worth it!
+I must confess that the 10 years that Miller took to write this book… were totally worth it!

 I wrote the Goodreads review in tears of heartache!
 I was so destroyed by how the last 50 pages of the book developed.
 I had so many emotions!
 I disliked Odysessus so much and Pyrrha was the worst!
 But I think that Odysseus got his redemption and Pyrrha… well, nobody cares…

 Thetis was another character that gave me such a hard time!
 For me, she was the representation of religion and the repressive society we live in.
 How she was so against the pure, honest, and sweet love that they felt for each other.
 I mean, they were together around 15 years together!
 15 years in Greeks time!
 Do you imagine that?
 They went through war and hell, literally, together!
 She was such a complex character.
 She hated Patroclus so much but at the end, she indulged him the last and sweetest wish ever. <—– This is what wrecked me to pieces!